thallosaurus/beta-rice/README.md

 - caja

 ## setup
-clone the repo and fetch the submodules for the wallpapers. generate a pywal scheme with `wal -i <wallpaper>`. copy the contents of the config folder to your `.config` and restart sway
+clone the repo and fetch the submodules for the wallpapers. generate a pywal scheme with `wal -i <wallpaper>`. copy the contents of the config folder to your `.config` and restart sway.

+the config expects all scripts to be in `/opt/beta/theme/scripts`